YoutubeToMP3Audio/POC-kafka-messaging/README.md

 ## Next steps

-Endpoint configuration at the end should be moved to a EndpointFactory, where is hidden the implementation details of routing an event to a topic (a topic is designed to be one for each type of event so it follows SRP and have several benefits, for example, each topic could scale out independly).
+Endpoint configuration in the end should be moved to a EndpointFactory, where the implementation details of routing an event to a topic is hidden (a topic is designed to be one for each type of event so it follows SRP and have several benefits, for example, each topic could scale out independently).

 The aim of this is to have in the service DownloadRequestService, message bus should be injected, so it can be called with the event to raise, so it is put on the topic to be consumed by other services.
 Ideally MessageBus should be an interface so it can be easily and elegantly testable.